GeotrekCE/Geotrek-admin/docs/install/installation.rst

         sudo geotrek check_versions --postgresql

-If it show PostgreSQL 14, you can remove the old PostgreSQL version.
+If it shows PostgreSQL 14, you can remove the old PostgreSQL version.

 ::